cubiclesoft/cloud-storage-server-ext-scripts/README.md

 # Does not start any processes but will notify listening (via /scripts/v1/monitor) that 'test3' has finished running.
 test3

+# Does not start any processes but passes unescaped parameters to 'test4'.
+test4 -n @@1 @@2
 ````

 The above defines three script names test, test2, and test3.
 Each one does something different.
 The format for script execution lines is: